eduzrh/HyDRA/README.md

 ## 📑 Citation

-If you find this work useful in your research, please cite:
+If you find this work helpful for your research or applications, we would appreciate it if you could cite the following paper:

 ```bibtex
 @article{DBLP:journals/corr/abs-2507-14475,